This page contains links to the posts containing podcasts that I create and post from time to time.

 Exploring Common Values Among Faith Traditions– a talk given at a mid-day reflection at UST on spirituality across faith traditions.

 Faith and Works – a dialogue between me and Mark Osler on this oft-discussed topic.
 Part of our Mid-Day Dialogue on Faith series.

-Fasting, Almsgiving and Prayer - a reflection on three fundamental religious practices.
+Fasting, Almsgiving and Prayer – a short reflection on three fundamental religious practices.

 Finding Purpose in your Life and Career – a mid-day reflection to first year law students during Orientation week about questions that aid in discerning vocation

 God and Mammon – a reflection on the parable of the dishonest steward and our inability to serve both God and mammon.